mrfelixwong/nano-agent/README.md

 | "Convert 72 F to C" | `unit_convert("72 f to c")` | "22.2 °C" |
 | "Days between dates" | `date_calc("days_between...")` | "229" |

-Try `--verbose` to watch it happen!
+Try `--verbose` to watch how it reasons and call tools.

 ## Key Concepts